gnab/remark/README.md

 - Touch support for smart phones and pads, i.e. swipe to navigate slides

+Check out [this remark slideshow](http://gnab.github.com/remark) for a brief introduction.

 ### Usage

-Visit [gnab.github.com/remark](http://gnab.github.com/remark) for a brief introduction.
+It takes only a few, simple steps to get up and running with remark:

 1. Create a boilerplate HTML container: